Mile: English

 The "old English mile" of the medieval and early modern periods varied but seems to have measured about 1.3 international miles (2.1 km).
 The old English mile varied over time and location within England.
 The old English mile has also been defined as 79,200 or 79,320 inches (1.25 or 1.2519 statute miles).
-The English long continued the Roman computations of the mile as 5000 feet, 1000 paces, or 8 longer divisions, which they equated with their "furrow's length" or furlong.
+The English long continued the Roman computations of the mile as 5,000 feet, 1,000 paces, or 8 longer divisions, which they equated with their "furrow's length" or furlong.

-The origins of English units are "extremely vague and uncertain", but seem to have been a combination of the Roman system with native British and Germanic systems both derived from multiples of the barleycorn.
+The origins of English units are "extremely vague and uncertain", but seem to have been a combination of the Roman system with native and Germanic systems both derived from multiples of the barleycorn.
 Probably by the reign of Edgar in the 10th century, the nominal prototype physical standard of English length was an arm-length iron bar (a yardstick) held by the king at Winchester; the foot was then one-third of its length.
 Henry I was said to have made a new standard in 1101 based on his own arm.
-Following the issuance of Magna Carta, the barons of Parliament directed John and his son to keep the king's standard measure (Mensura Domini Regis) and weight at the Exchequer, which thereafter verified local standards until its abolition in the 19th century.
+Following the issuance of Magna Carta in 1215, the barons of Parliament directed John and his son to keep the king's standard measure (Mensura Domini Regis) and weight at the Exchequer, which thereafter verified local standards until its abolition in the 19th century.
 New brass standards are known to have been constructed under Henry VII and Elizabeth I.

 Arnold's c.
-1500 Customs of London recorded a mile shorter than previous ones, coming to 0.947 international miles (5000 feet) or 1.524 km.
+1500 Customs of London recorded a mile shorter than previous ones, coming to 0.947 international miles (5,000 feet) or 1.524 km.